Your Bank > Education and Advice > CNB University

 Elder Financial Abuse: How to Identify and Protect Yourself and Others

-By Ryan Kaiser, CFE, Assistant Fraud Risk Manager, Canandaigua National Bank & Trust
+By Ryan Kaiser, CFE, AVP, Fraud Risk Officer, Canandaigua National Bank & Trust

-Elder financial abuse is a type of fraud which involves the misappropriation of financial resources belonging to an elder, within the context of a relationship where there is an expectation of trust and care.
+Elder financial abuse is a type of fraud which involves the misappropriation of financial resources belonging to an elder.
+This often occurs within the context of a relationship where there is an expectation of trust and care.
 In other words, elder financial abuse happens when elderly individuals are preyed upon for financial gain.
-These schemes can range from simple theft in the form of unauthorized check cashing, to legal document abuse such as fraudulent transfer of Power of Attorney, to more complex schemes such as extortion.
+These schemes can range from simple theft in the form of unauthorized check cashing, to legal document abuse such as fraudulent transfer of Power of Attorney, to more complex schemes such as extortion, government impersonation schemes, and romance scams.

-Consider the following best practices to avoid becoming a victim -
+Consider the following best practices to avoid becoming an elder fraud victim -

 • Safeguard items such as bank statements, personal identification, checkbooks, or other sensitive personal information and shred any unneeded financial documents.